top of page

 “My‑re’s correct.
 We need to find Araminth’s body,” Vomarian said.

-“You want to dig her up?”
+“You aim to dig her up?”

 “Yes, I mean no. Maybe.”

-“You’re losing me elf,” My-re said turning up her nose.
+“You’re losing me elf,” My‑re said, turning up her nose.

 “Ask your mother how Araminth died?”
 Vomarian requested.

-After a short dialogue in Rathiri with Arenna, My-re said, “She doesn’t know.”
+After a short dialogue in Rathiri with A’renna, My‑re said, “She doesn’t know.”

 “Does she know where she’s buried?”

 Another conversation.
-“Yes, she does,” My-re exclaimed.
-“She know where everyone is buried in the Rirorni Empire.
-Wait, she’s being sarcastic.”
+“Yes, she does,” My‑re exclaimed.
+“She knows where everyone is buried in the Rirorni Empire.”
+She turned to her mother, who stared at her incredulously.
+“Wait, never mind.
+She’s being sarcastic.”

 Rolling his eyes, Vomarian said, “We need to find out what happened to her.”